ShahMAnuj/Learning_Python/README.md

-My adventures in Python.

 If you want to learn this language from scratch, then see the [Python Programming](https://en.wikibooks.org/wiki/Python_Programming) WikiBook.

 ## Interactive mode ##

-In PowerShell, if you type in `python -i hello.py`, then you will enter the interactive mode of Python.
+In PowerShell, if you type in `python -i filename.py`, then you will enter the interactive mode of Python.
 This mode is good for playing around.

-You can exit interactive mode by typing `exit()`.
+- You can exit interactive mode by typing `exit()`.
+- You can use the `help()` function to get insightful [docstrings](https://realpython.com/documenting-python-code/) on various Python things.

 ## Jupyter Lab ##